Interview Training for Your Staff: Tips and Resources

 - Taking notes while listening to responses

-If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, you can hire a human resources consultant to do the work for you.
+If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, a human resources consultant experienced in interview training for managers could help.

-According to Grensing-Pophal, having a hiring consultant can help you to identify the core competencies you need and develop the right questions and rating tools, and can also help you with where to look for candidates.
+A hiring consultant can help you to identify the core competencies you need and develop the right questions and rating tools.
+They can also help you learn where to look for candidates.

-If money is an issue when it comes to hiring a consultant, try these other options for training your staff about how to conduct an interview:
+If money is an issue when it comes to hiring a consultant, try these other resources for training your staff about how to conduct an interview:

-- Seek help from Small Business Development Centers run by the Small Business Administration.
+- Seek help from Small Business Development Centers run by the Small Business Administration (SBA).

 - Look for short, one-day, or online courses on hiring run by your local community college.